 MSR has introduced a new variant of the successful Lightning snowshoe product line called the Lightning Axis snowshoe.
 It features a new snowshoe binding that is supposed to improve the efficiency of your gait and make it easier to put on and take off your snowshoes.
-Here’s a video, which shows how it works.

 The snowshoes I use in the mountains are MSR’s Lightning Ascent snowshoes, the predecessor to the new Axis.
 The Ascent has a simple but very reliable binding system.
 It consists of four rubberized straps that fit over the top and the back of your boots and lock them onto the snowshoe deck.
 It doesn’t matter if you go uphill or down, or even if you fall over, the simple binding system on the Lightning Ascent won’t let go.